-To enhance the topics investigated in Science, Art, History and Geography, visits are made to both the local environment and further afield e.g. Colchester Zoo to look at pattern and camouflage.
+To enhance the topics investigated in Science, Art, History and Geography, visits are made to both the local environment and further afield e.g. Castle Hedingham to find out more about what it was like to live in a castle many years ago.
 Visitors are invited into school to develop the children's awareness of other aspects of the world e.g. a guide dog and her owner when learning about the five senses.
-There are many other activities which are enjoyed by Key Stage 1 including the special Harvest and Christmas Presentations and the Annual Infant Music Festival for Year 2 children.
+There are many other activities which are enjoyed by Key Stage 1 including the special Harvest and Christmas Celebrations and the Annual Infant Music Festival for Year 2 children.